4dsystems/ViSi-Genie-Particle-Library/README.md

 ## Questions/Issues?

-Please sign up for our Forum and ask a question there, or submit a Tech Support Ticket from our website.
+Please sign up for our Forum and ask a question there, or submit a Tech Support Ticket from our website. http://forum.4dsystems.com.au or http://www.4dsystems.com.au/support
-Please do NOT post issues on Github, as this is not actively monitored.
-Please use one of the following: http://forum.4dsystems.com.au or http://www.4dsystems.com.au/support